Per-component translations

 Read more about i18n custom blocks

-When you use per-component Translations, you need t which is exported by useI18n, not $t.
-About $t which isn't used in per-component translation, see also "Implicit with injected properties and functions" section of Vue I18n docs.
+When you use per-component translations, you will need to use t exported by useI18n, not $t.
+To read more about $t which isn't used in per-component translation, see the "implicit with injected properties and functions" section of Vue I18n docs.